Programming-Notes-all-languages/Computer-Logic-and-Design/RISC-V/Functions/Readme.md

 <ul>
   <li>If a function modifies a saved register and restores it before returning, the value remains unchanged outside of the function</li>
-  <li>If a function modifies a saved register and does not restore it, teh value changes outside the function, which is incorrect behavior</li>
+  <li>If a function modifies a saved register and does not restore it, the value changes outside the function, which is incorrect behavior</li>
 </ul>

+The safest way of using the saved registers and most common way to use them is with the stack pointer.
+To then restore the saved register within the function, use lw, lh, or lb

 Here is an example of how to correctly use the saved registers: